 Companies who have the time and ability to collect data can make smart investment decisions by analyzing product margins, their most profitable sale points and historical data along in conjunction with outside information to make predictions about the future.

-The Accounting Industry Will Move Away From Backward-Looking Processes and Toward Forward-Thinking Results
+Accounting Will Move Away From Backward-Looking and Toward Forward-Thinking

-Twenty years ago, the idea of "strategic accounting" was just emerging, today it is something that is expected of many CFOs and accounting departments.
-It’s no longer enough for accountants to "simply" compile accurate and timely financial statements reflecting historical results, organizations are looking to their accounting departments to help drive growth.
+Twenty years ago, the idea of "strategic accounting" was just emerging.
+Today it's table stakes.
+It’s no longer enough for accountants to simply compile accurate and timely financial statements reflecting historical results; organizations are looking to their accounting departments to help drive growth.

-Businesses need accountants who can use data to provide advice and guidance on the implications behind the numbers and possible strategies to increase value and growth.
-Universalizing systems into a "single of the truth" and moving to the cloud for real-time access to data will help companies adopt new forward-looking outlooks.
-So will freeing up resources to focus on higher-end, value-add activities by outsourcing lower-level processes and activities to automation and offshore talent.
+Businesses need accountants who can use data to provide advice and guidance, including possible strategies to increase value and growth.
+Universalizing systems and moving to the cloud for real-time access to data will help companies adopt new forward-looking outlooks, and so will outsourcing.
+By freeing up internal resources to focus on higher-end, value-add activities, CFOs can develop growth strategies and leave the lower-level processes and activities to automation and offshore talent.